Pope Francis in critical condition with early kidney failure but remains alert as prayers pour in

 The main threat facing the pope is sepsis

 Doctors have warned that the main threat facing Francis is sepsis, a serious infection of the blood that can occur as a complication of pneumonia.
-As of Friday, there was no evidence of any sepsis, and Francis was responding to the various drugs he is taking, the pope’s medical team said in their first in-depth update on the pope’s condition.
+To date there has been no reference to any onset of sepsis in the medical updates provided by the Vatican, including on Sunday.

-Francis developed a low platelet count, a condition called platelopenia or thrombocytopenia.
+On Saturday, Francis developed a low platelet count, which remained low but stable Sunday.
 Platelets are cell-like fragments that circulate in the blood that help form blood clots to stop bleeding or help wounds heal.
 Low platelet counts can be caused by a number of things, including side effects from medicines or infections.

+Francis also developed anemia and, during blood transfusions Saturday, was given hematin, a treatment designed to increase the level of hemoglobin in his his blood, which in turn helps the blood carry more oxygen.
+Doctors reported Sunday that the therapy had been beneficial.

 Francis, who has chronic lung disease and is prone to bronchitis in winter, was admitted to Gemelli hospital on Feb.
 14 after a weeklong bout of bronchitis worsened.